Autoscaler/autoscaler/deploy/src/main/resources/quick-start/README.md

 ### Prerequisites

 - Docker must be available on the system
-- Docker Swarm should be enabled
+- Docker Swarm must be enabled
-- The services to be governed, if they are not being deployed at the same side as the Autoscaler, are deployed on a set Docker Stack
+- Services that are to be governed should be deployed on the same stack as the Autoscaler Service.

-The deployment files are written in [Docker Compose v3](https://docs.docker.com/compose/compose-file) format and is compatible with Docker Stack.
+The deployment files are written in [Docker Compose v3](https://docs.docker.com/compose/compose-file/) format and is compatible with Docker Stack.

 ## Demonstration